'Regime uses Syria talks to waste time,' opposition head says

 Talks on a new constitution for Syria hit a brick wall this week, with the U.N. mediator concluding Friday: "We can't continue like this."

-The fifth round of discussions between 15 representatives each from Assad's government, the opposition and civil society, staged all week at the U.N. in Geneva, concluded with little to no progress.
+The fifth round of discussions between 15 representatives each from Bashar Assad's regime, the opposition and civil society, staged all week at the U.N. in Geneva, concluded with little to no progress.

 Pedersen hinted the Syrian regime delegation was to blame for the lack of progress.
 The U.N. envoy said he presented a proposal to the heads of the government and opposition delegations, adding that his proposal was rejected by the regime team and accepted by the opposition.